flongo/atpackager/doc/visitors.md

 # Remove Aria Templates documentation data: `ATRemoveDoc`

-Removes chosen documentation data, with impact on runtime and/or package's size.
+Removes chosen documentation data, which has an impact on package's size.

 __When__: `onWriteInputFile`